Rebilly/rebilly-recomponents/README.md

   | <img src="http://icons.iconarchive.com/icons/tatice/cristal-intense/32/Internet-Explorer-icon.png" width="16"> Internet Explorer | 11     | Not supported |
 </details>

 Partial support of Internet Explorer 11 is in progress and will be added soon.
-Some features like [wecomponent mode](https://github.com/vuejs/vue-web-component-wrapper/issues/31) won't be supported.
+Some features like [webcomponent mode](https://github.com/vuejs/vue-web-component-wrapper/issues/31) won't be supported.

 ## Contribute guide